 Online Continuing Education for Estheticians

 A few continuing education (CE) courses for estheticians are offered online, but most courses are only available on campus.
 Read about some CE course topics that estheticians might study, such as new skin care procedures and treatments.
 Review the requirements for enrolling in these CE courses, including holding an esthetician license.
 Find out how CE courses can help you maintain your license or certification, and check the job outlook for estheticians.
-Schools offering Esthetics degrees can also be found in these popular choices.

 What Kind of Online Continuing Education is Available for Estheticians?

 Many schools offer continuing education for estheticians, however, these courses are rarely offered online due to the hands-on nature of the field.
 Some courses require you to perform services on customers in a spa or salon environment.
 Some schools also offer programs for experienced estheticians interested in becoming esthetics instructors, but these programs are typically also offered on campus.

 A few continuing education courses are offered online for estheticians in certain states.
 These courses may be offered through a school but administered by a partner company that specializes in providing online programs.

 |Online CE Options||Online esthetics CE courses are rare, though they can be found in some states|